 BERGEN: That's right.
-You've got Osama bin Laden saying be more discriminating about killing civilians, particularly Muslim civilians.
-That's quite a statement.
+When you've got Osama bin Laden saying be more discriminating about killing civilians, particularly Muslim civilians, that's quite a statement.
 So the fact that in this Kenya attack, it's been widely reported that they were not shooting, or trying not to shoot Muslim civilians, I think shows that, yeah, they may have heeded that advice to some degree.

-MARTIN: You wrote in an article this past week that al-Shabab has recruited about 40 Americans, dozens of Europeans into their ranks.
+MARTIN: You wrote in an article this past week that al-Shabab has recruited around 40 Americans, dozens of Europeans into their ranks.
 What is attracting these foreigners into this organization?